tdreid/Guezzmo/README.md

 # Guezzmo
 A simple guessing game built using Underscore.js and jQuery styled with Skeleton.
+[Click here to play](https://tdreid.github.io/Guezzmo/).
 ---
+This is what a typical game of Guezzmo looks like:

 ![Guezzmo Screenshot](https://github.com/tdreid/Guezzmo/blob/master/docs/images/screenshot-guezzmo.png)